RealDevExpert/Lifelines_NEXT/Strainphlan_3_NEXT.md

 ### Description
 The script shows how strain profiling was performed using Strainphlan 3 for all samples, for all species

-## Step1: Reconstruct all species stains
+## Step 1: Reconstruct all species stains

 (see main microbiome profiling pipeline)